learn-co-students/Mod-3-Project_HTX-DS-021720/README.md

 We'll be deciding teams based on the data you'd like to work with, so please read through the descriptions of the options and pick your favorite, then we'll help divide everyone in teams of 2-3.
 We are looking for teams we think will work well together and who haven't worked together much before, so we reserve the right to reassign teams - aka don't pick a dataset just to try to work with someone, pick the data you think you'll enjoy working on!

+You should let us know your preferred first and second choices from the options below by **end-of-day on Thursday, April 9** - we will decide the groups and let you know who you're working with first thing on **Friday, April 10**.

 ### The Data

 **Option 1: [Tanzanian Water Well Data](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/)** (*active competition!*)